programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 print()
 ```

-4. Run the cell to read the handwriting in the image.
+d) Run the cell to read the handwriting in the image.
 You should see the lines of recognized text printed along with their location coordinates.

 ```
 ===== Read File - local =====